Sugar is an addictive substance. According to the National Library of Medicine, we can develop a chemical dependency on sugar. (NIH)

 There are plenty of reasons why you might be experiencing a sugar craving that has little to do with sugar, except as it fits into the larger context of an unhealthy food culture.
-The point of the Ultimate Freedom Approach is figuring out the root cause behind unhealthy eating and addressing it at its source.
+The point of Lean Instinct Formula™ is figuring out the root cause behind unhealthy eating and addressing it at its source.

 Here’s a powerful habit you can adopt to head off sugar cravings when they surprise you.

 Numerous scientific studies support this technique.
 One is called “A Spoonful of Bitter Helps the Sugar Response to Go Down” published on Neuron – a leading Science publication.